DOCUMENT CONTROL SOFTWARE

 » dls | document control «

-Control your documents with the module “document control”
+Control your documents with the module "Document Control"

 Our software solution “dls | document control” enables you to create, revise, and sign a wide range of document types completely digitally, including SOPs, work and process instructions, test specifications, operating instructions, guidelines, manufacturing documents, contracts, and more.
 The document circulation is configured flexibly so that different document circulations (single or multi-level) can be defined depending on the document template.
 The system automatically assigns “Periodic review” tasks to the respective employees.
 Missed deadlines and pending tasks are indicated by an integrated reminder and escalation management system.
 Participation in the automated approval process is confirmed by an electronic and GxP-compliant signature.
 Moreover, integrated audit trails increase the traceability and transparency of each document.